makrai/notes/park-1911-vad-from-categ-emo.md

     use them to compute VAD scores as well as to predict the emotion labels for a given sentence
 * contributions
-  * a framework which enables learning to predict VAD scores as well as categorical emotions from a sentence only with categorical emotion labels
+  * framework for learning to predict VAD scores as well as categorical emotions from sentences only with categorical emotion labels
   * significant positive correlations to corresponding ground truth VAD scores
   * Our model outperforms SOTA dimensional emotion detection models by fine-tuning with supervision of VAD scores